 In his teen years, he displayed this love of community with his work as a counselor at a summer camp, as well as various jobs in the service industry where, he states, he loved interacting with customers on a daily basis.
 He mentions the importance of customer service jobs and that they teach you to be more people-oriented, even going to say that “every cop should work in a restaurant at least once in their life.”

 While going through police work, Adam learned his strengths and weaknesses.
 One of his first cases, in fact, dealt with a woman who had crushed razor blades in her mouth.
 Instead of reacting with violence, Adam chose to speak to her.
-He asked her questions about her current mental health status and employed de escalation tactics to talk her into spitting out the razors.
+He asked her questions about her current mental health status and employed de-escalation tactics to talk her into spitting out the razors.
 This was how he learned that police work revolving around mental health was one of his biggest strengths.
 He states that he always believed that police work should be community based and not violence based.
 When the opportunity to work with Compact 2020 came up, Adam immediately accepted.

 When asked about why he chose this line of work, Adam began to get emotional.
 He mentions coming from a family of holocaust survivors and his will to give back to America, since he feels they ultimately played such a large role in his family’s survival.
 Because of this, he has a pride for being American.
 He states that his patriotism is “not in an extremist way, but in a way in which I recognize how much immigrants give to this community.”
 After watching his friends victimized many times while growing up in a crime-ridden city, he decided that his way of giving back was protecting that same community that raised him.
 Growing up in this area, he learned to hate cops initially because of how terribly they treated him and his friends.
 He didn’t want to be a part of this system.
 He wanted to change things by being responsive and open to the people he deals with.